-1. Dischargers implementing passive treatment on-site shall comply with all the requirements in Attachment G of this General Permit.
+Dischargers implementing passive treatment on-site shall comply with all the requirements in Attachment G of this General Permit.

-K. Total Maximum Daily Load (TMDL) Implementation Requirements
+IV.K.
+Total Maximum Daily Load Implementation Requirements

-1. Responsible Dischargers are dischargers who:
+IV.K.1.
+Responsible Dischargers are dischargers who:

-Discharge stormwater and authorized non-stormwater directly, or through a municipal separate sewer system (MS4) or other conveyance, to impaired water bodies or watersheds identified in a U.S. EPA approved TMDL with a waste load allocation assigned to construction stormwater sources; and
+a.
+Discharge stormwater and authorized non-stormwater directly, or through a municipal separate sewer system or other conveyance, to impaired water bodies or watersheds identified in a U.S. EPA approved total maximum daily load (TMDL) with a waste load allocation assigned to construction stormwater sources; and,

+b.
 Have one or more TMDL-specific pollutant sources present on-site with the potential to enter construction stormwater discharge, which are required to be identified in the pollutant source assessment (refer to Section IV.O.2.i below).

-2. Responsible Dischargers shall comply with the applicable requirements in Attachment H of this General Permit.
+IV.K.2.
+Responsible Dischargers shall comply with the applicable requirements in Attachment H of this General Permit.